Expert Tips to Scale Marketing And Grow Revenue Year After Year

 Each of these examples demonstrates that scaling your marketing can have very impressive results.

-Whatever the budget, the principle remains the same.
+Whatever the budget and costs, the principle remains the same.
 Scaling your marketing operations with a bigger budget can mean a much bigger ROI and seriously revenue-shifting results.

 How do you do it?

-Here are three tips for scaling your marketing to accelerate business growth now and in the future.
+Here are three tips to help you scale your marketing and accelerate business growth.

-Tip #1 – Set Targets and Create a Plan
+Tip #1 – Set targets and make a plan

-What revenue does the company aim to achieve for the year?
+What revenue are you aiming to achieve for the year?

 That gives you a baseline that allows you to work out how much budget to dedicate to marketing.
-From there, you can work out how to spend it.
+Once you have that number, you can work out where the costs will go.

 For example, let’s say that you have a revenue target of $1.25 million.
-You decide that you’ll spend 12% of that target on marketing, thus putting yourself slightly above the national average.
+You decide that you’ll spend 12% of that money on marketing, which puts you slightly above the national average.

 This leaves you with a marketing budget of $150,000 for the year.

-With that concrete figure in place, you can build a marketing campaign to reach or exceed the revenue target.
+With a concrete number of expenses in place, you can build a marketing campaign to reach or exceed the revenue target.

 The biggest advantage of this percentage system is that it scales over time.
-As your revenue grows, so too does the amount that you spend on marketing.
+As your sales grow, so too does the amount of money that you spend on marketing.
 The percentage stays the same, but the dollar amount keeps going up.

-You need to create a single source of truth.
 This is one dashboard that highlights all of the important information you need to grow your marketing efforts.
-The key metrics on this platform can include, but aren’t limited to:
+There are a number of metrics you can include on this platform, such as: